Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 Option 1: Shop at a children’s clothing store that offers collections of color coordinated separates.

 Pre-made collections where you have a range of color-coordinated separates to choose from are the ideal.
-You can’t go wrong there.
+You can’t go wrong there in creating a boutique clothing look.

-Two US stores who do this very well indeed at budget-friendly price points are OshKosh B’gosh and Carter’s.
-Of the two, OshKosh B’gosh has the higher prices, but also the more textural interest that creates a look that’s far more upscale than its pricing reflects.
-It also has more collections on offer at any one time.
+Three US stores who do this very well indeed at budget-friendly price points are Gymboree, OshKosh B’gosh and Carter’s.
+Of the three, Gymboree is best at this in my opinion.
+OshKosh B’gosh has higher prices than Carter's, but also the more textural interest that creates a look that’s far more upscale than its pricing reflects.
+It also has more collections on offer at any one time than Carter's.
 Occasional sales and coupons bring OKBG’s pricing closer into line with a discount store budget.

-If you can’t afford OKBG, don’t worry: Sibling store Carter’s offers pricing that is closer to discount store pricing – sometimes even lower.
+If you can’t afford Gymboree or OKBG, don’t worry: Carter’s offers pricing that is closer to discount store pricing – sometimes even lower.

-Option 2: Make an upscale outfit by carefully piecing together lower-priced brands
+Option 2: Create the look of children's boutique clothing by carefully piecing together lower-priced brands

 If you'd rather not stick with just one or two brands like we did with the pre-made collections, why not create your own color-coordinated outfit for your child?
 It's basically making your own collection.
-The good news is that you can shop around different stores for this, so you have a little more variety.
+The good news is that you can shop around different stores for this, so you have a little more variety in pulling together that designer kid look.
 The downside is that it's harder to do: it requires more work and effort to find pieces from different stores that will work well together.

 1. The Children's Place.
 Why?
-Because you'll find a wide variety of different colors and styles at rock-bottom prices.
+Because you'll find a wide variety of different colors and styles of children's clothing at rock-bottom prices.

 2. French Toast.
-Although it actually specializes in school uniforms, I've bought good quality items for regular outfits from there, at low prices.
+Although it specializes in school uniforms, I've bought top quality items for regular outfits from there - and the prices are very low.
 In particular, to complete an otherwise-busy outfit you may be seeking a plain white or one-color top that still offers added interest.

 For girls, you get to choose from a variety of detailing options, like gather-front tucks, Peter Pan collar, or ribbon bow short sleeves.
-For boys, there are also eye-catching patterned non-uniform shirts at prices lower than what you would pay at discount stores.
+For boys, there are also eye-catching patterned non-uniform shirts at prices similar to or lower than what you would pay at discount stores.

 Don't ignore pieces your child may already own!
 You might find that instead of building an outfit from scratch, you can add, say, a shirt and a jacket to a great pair of pants that your child already has.
 So long as you can create a cohesive color-coordinated themed look, it doesn't matter how you do it.